cityofaustin/atd-prefect/docs/01-basics.md

 When registering a flow, the register command captures the context of the file, including where in the file system it lives.
-This is presents a problem when you need to distribute flows to cloud servers that have little configuration or where the file system looks very different from local.
+This presents a problem when you need to distribute flows to cloud servers that have little configuration and where the file system looks very different from local.

-Unfortunately, using the local storage class is a bit cumbersome and difficult to work with.
+Unfortunately, using the local storage class is a bit cumbersome and difficult to work with in multiple environments (when managing the context metadata).
 One attempt I made to make it work was to develop a docker container that makes the deployment of flows more uniform.
 While this worked whenever